-Minimal ADB and Fastboot lightweight software for writing command-line that lets you interact with an emulator or a connected Android devices.
-These commands are used to do certain operating system tasks from a command-line.
+Minimal ADB and Fastboot is a lightweight software for writing command-line that lets you interact with an emulator or a connected Android device.
+These commands are used to do specific operating system tasks from a command-line.
 How to use it is almost the same as Windows Command Prompt.

 ADB provides Unix shell access that you can use to run various commands on the emulator or connected device.
-Many things can be done with ADB such as install an app, file transfer, reboot, enter emergency download mode, firmware update, rooting, debugging, set up port forwarding, and much more.
-Depending ADB commands are executed.
+You can give powers for many tasks such as install an app, file transfer, check bootloader, anti-rollback, reboot, emergency download mode, firmware update, rooting, debugging, set up port forwarding, and much more.

 How adb works